42ity/fty-common/README.md

 Note that the name after the "log4cplus.logger." string **MUST BE** the same as the "component" parameter when you create a Ftylog object.

-The object where a log events are redirected is call an appender.
+The object where log events are redirected is call an appender.
 Log4cplus define several type of appender :

 |    Type   |     Description    |